cellrank.estimators.GPCCA¶

 This plot is based on the following notebook by Maren Büttner.

-- GPCCA.plot_macrostate_composition(key, width=0.8, title=None, labelrot=45, legend_loc='upper right out', figsize=None, dpi=None, save=None, show=True)[source]#
+- GPCCA.plot_macrostate_composition(key, weight_key=None, width=0.8, title=None, labelrot=45, legend_loc='upper right out', figsize=None, dpi=None, save=None, show=True)[source]¶

-Plot stacked histogram of macrostates over categorical annotations.
+Plot histogram of macrostates over categorical annotations.

 - Parameters: